Wilfrid Ashley, 1st Baron Mount Temple: The Anglo-German Fellowship

-As AGF chairman, Lord Mount Temple (as he now was) visited Germany in mid-1937 and held a meeting with Hitler.
 Unlike some of his contemporaries in the Fellowship, the laissez-faire capitalist Mount Temple did not support ideological Nazism (perhaps due in part to the fact that his first wife was Jewish).
 In the aftermath of Kristallnacht he resigned in protest from the chairmanship although his membership of the group continued.
+Mount Temple in his resignation letter stated that he had resigned "as a protest against the treatment of the Jews by the German government".
+Of the 900 members of the Fellowship by this point, only 20 resigned in protest of the Kristallnacht.
+During the Danzig crisis, Mount Temple lobbied for a "peace" policy to find a way to avoid having Britain go to war against Germany in defense of Poland.

 Personal life

 In 2008, the British historian Edward Feuchtwanger described Ashley as "a strikingly good-looking man, of military bearing, courteous and tactful, with strongly held, rather conventional views, sometimes regarded as reactionary".

 Lord Mount Temple married Amalia Mary Maud Cassel, daughter and only child of financier Sir Ernest Cassel, in early January, 1901.
 Amongst the wedding guests was The Prince Albert Edward, Prince of Wales (the wedding taking place on 4 January, only eighteen days before Albert Edward became King-Emperor), who was a friend of Cassel.
 The couple had two daughters: